The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Basically, you need to just go away and die.

-Old people have a duty to die and get out of the way because they're too putting too much pressure on the health care system.
+Old people have a duty to die and get out of the way because they're putting too much pressure on the health care system.

-Younger people, they'll get the treatment because it'll be more cost effective.
+Younger people, they'll get the treatment because it'll be more cost-effective.

 The statistics say that they'll live longer.